jbellsey/redux-model-utils/README.md

 ### Handy action-creation

 The `makeActionCreator()` code is standard-issue; we're all using it.
-But it's included here as well:
+Note that this will bundle a call to `store.dipsatch()`, which is why the use of this function is optional.

 ```
 let addTodo = reduxUtils.makeActionCreator('ADD_TODO', 'text');